 When you have heel pain, other health professionals may be quick to tell you that a heel spur is the cause.
 This is wrong, stemming from a longstanding misconception.
 Imaging studies have shown that people with heel pain do not always have heel spurs, and that people with heel spurs do not always have any heel pain.

 Heel spurs are bony protrusions that develop on the bottom of the heel bone.
 They form over a long period of time in association with damage to the plantar fascia or Achilles tendon, which both insert and pull on the heel bone.
 When injuries and damage to these tissues persist beyond 6-8 weeks, the body may add bone to the insertion on the tendon.
 On x-ray, this is seen as a heel spur and will face the same direction as the associated tissue, which is why heel spurs can develop at both the bottom of the heel at the plantar fascia, and at the back of the heel at the Achilles tendon.

-Some patients may only develop one spur, while others may have both.
+Some patients may only develop one spur, while others may have both feet affected.
 Either way, it is the longstanding damage and inflammation to the plantar fascia or the Achilles tendon that is the cause of most heel pain and not your heel spur.
 This is why treating heel pain should start by treating the damaged tendons, which often will completely resolve symptoms, and heel spur surgery should be left as a last resort.